Isi-dev/ComfyUI-UniAnimate-W/README.md

 ```

-All the models should be in the  '\Path-to-UniAnimate\checkpoints' folder as follows:
+All the models should be in the  '\Path-to-UniAnimate-W\checkpoints' folder as follows:

 ```